-Retro is all the rage right now, and that’s great news for your old school pals.
-There’s more merchandise, consoles and nostalgia items for retro gamers than you can shake a stick at, now.
-From throwback controllers to mini arcades and board games, there’s plenty of solid options for great retro gifts.
+Retro is all the rage right now, and that’s great news for your old school gaming pals.
+There’s more merchandise, consoles and nostalgia goodies for retro gamers than you can shake a stick at right now.
+From throwback controllers to mini arcades, board games, lights and more there’s plenty of solid options for great retro gifts in 2020.

-These Retro Arcade machines can be found in junk shops everywhere.
-While your retro gamer friend might not have any attachment to the 300+ shonky knock-off games housed within, the machines do a great job of replicating the feeling of wandering down to your local Timezone as a child and popping your hard-earned cents into a dusty cabinet.
-Plus, the games are usually close enough to the real thing that you can get at least some measure of joy out of them.
+These Retro Arcade machines can be found pretty much anywhere, and they’re a great buy for retro lovers.
+While your mate might not have any attachment to the 300+ knock-off games housed within, the machines do a great job of replicating the feeling of wandering down to your local Timezone as a kid and popping your hard-earned cents into a dusty cabinet.
+Plus, it looks awesome and fits well into any retro setup.

 8Bitdo make fantastic controllers, and this replica SNES controller is no exception.
-It’s fully functional, and compatible with Mac, Windows and Android operating systems, as well as the Nintendo Switch.
-That’s great news for Switch owners who enjoy playing retro games on their consoles, and with the use of an emulator, you can get the same feeling on any computer.
+It’s fully functional and compatible with Mac, Windows and Android operating systems as well as the Nintendo Switch.
+That’s great news for Switch owners who enjoy playing retro games, particularly if they dive into the retro collection Nintendo Switch Online members get.
 Bring on the good old days with this nifty and well-designed controller.

-If your budget is even bigger again, you could consider a Nintendo Switch or Switch Lite as a great retro gift.
-The console has a great little service called Nintendo Switch Online that lets subscribers play classic NES and SNES games including The Legend of Zelda, Mario Bros., Star Fox and Super Metroid (just to name a few).
+If your budget is larger, you could consider a Nintendo Switch or Switch Lite as a great retro gift.
+These consoles have a great little service called Nintendo Switch Online which lets subscribers play classic NES and SNES games including The Legend of Zelda, Mario Bros., Star Fox and Super Metroid (just to name a few).
 There’s even an ultra cool retro controller that’s available exclusively for subscribers to the service to purchase.

 Terrible Old Games You’ve Probably Never Heard Of by Stuart Ashen is a book that charts the early days of video games, and all the bad games that came out of an era filled with bad graphics and low quality control.
 It’s also a very funny look at the history of gaming, and how retro games developed.
 There’s a heap of fun books surrounding the days of retro gaming and the death of the arcade, but this one comes highly recommended, and will give your retro gamer giftee a good laugh too boot.